cseanburns/semantic_web_development/src/4a-json-basics.md

 It may be too obvious to say, but computer applications use and exchange data in order to operate.
 For example, an [OPAC (library catalog)][opac_wiki] contains bibliographic records (data) that allows users to search the data from a browser to locate information sources.
-An [Apache web server][apache_wiki] stores configuration information in order to turn on, off, or fine tune the services it provides.
+An [Apache web server][apache_wiki] stores configuration information in order to turn on, off, or fine tune the HTTP services it provides.

 What may not be obvious is that data is stored in a variety of formats.
 Library science students may be familiar with [XML (Extensible Markup Language)][xml_wiki] because it's used to serialize MARC data
 (see [MARCXML][marcxml_loc]) or [DublinCore (DC)][dc_dcorg] metadata.
-XML performs this service by storing data and metadata in a standardized format.
+XML performs this service by storing data and metadata in a [standardized format][xml_w3].
 [CSV (comma separated values)][csv_wiki] files function as a *de facto* standard for storing tabular data.
 Data stored in CSV files are often used for data or statistical analysis, like in the R or Python programming languages.
 [YAML][yaml_wiki] files are used to store configuration files for various applications.